 Eating Teochew braised duck can be quite pricey in a restaurant.
-If you like to have this delicacy at a reasonable price, then head over to Carnovan Street.
-This delicacy is sold during lunch hour at a koay chiap stall run by two brothers who also sells koay teow th’ng in the morning.
+However, if you wish to have this delicacy at a reasonable price, then head over to Carnovan Street in Penang.
+This delicacy is sold during lunch hour at a koay chiap stall run by two brothers who also serves koay teow th’ng in the morning.

 The braised duck is very popular and usually sold out quite early.
 The duck is braised in a variety of herbs and spices till dark brown; its texture soft and tender while the soy sauce brings out the best of its flavour.
 Like all these similar line of dishes, it is sprinkled with garlic and spring onion.